starlabman/AfricaBitcoinSchool/.history/08-bitcoin-miners-and-nodes_20231020163736.md

 Bitcoin mining difficulty: Mining difficulty is a measure of the difficulty of finding a hash lower than the given target when creating a new block.
 It is adjusted approximately every two weeks to ensure that a new block is mined every 10 minutes on average.
 The higher the mining difficulty, the less likely you are to mine a block.

 The Bitcoin Block Reward: Currently, the block reward is 6.25 bitcoins.
 However, this reward is halved every four years during events called "halvings".
-The next [halving]() is scheduled for April 2024.
+The next[halving](https://coinacademy.fr/academie/bitcoin-prochain-halving-compte-a-rebours/)is scheduled for April 2024.

 The price of Bitcoin: The price of Bitcoin constantly fluctuates.
 If the price of Bitcoin increases, your mining revenue is worth more in terms of dollars or euros.
 However, if the price drops, your mining revenue may not cover your costs.